flutter/news_toolkit/docs/docs/project_configuration/api_deployment.md

 ## Other

-You can also choose deploy your Dart Frog API to other services, like [AWS App Runner](https://dartfrog.vgv.dev/docs/deploy/aws-app-runner) or [Digital Ocean App Platform](https://dartfrog.vgv.dev/docs/deploy/digital-ocean-app-platform).
+You can also choose to deploy your Dart Frog API to other services, like [AWS App Runner](https://dartfrog.vgv.dev/docs/deploy/aws-app-runner) or [Digital Ocean App Platform](https://dartfrog.vgv.dev/docs/deploy/digital-ocean-app-platform).